SolidInvoice/SolidInvoice/README.md

 $ ./node_modules/.bin/gulp
 ```

-Now you should have a fully working copy of CSBill.
+Now you should have a fully working copy of SolidInvoice.

 Features
 --------

-Some of the basic features included in CSBill is:
+Some of the basic features included in SolidInvoice is:

 * Clients and Contacts management
 * Create and manage Quotes